Learning Partial Equivariances from Data: Experiments

 \section{Experiments}

-\textbf{Experimental details.} We parameterize all our convolutional kernels as a 3-layer SIREN \citep{sitzmann2020implicit} with 32 hidden units.
-All our networks are constructed with two residual blocks of 32 channels each, batch normalization \citep{ioffe2015batch} and follow the structure shown in Fig.~\ref{fig:network_arch}.
-Our networks are intentionally selected to be simple to better assess the effect of partial equivariance.
-Importantly, we avoid learning probability distributions along the translation group, and assume all spatial positions to be sampled.
-This allows us to use fast {\btt PyTorch} primitives in our implementation.
+\textbf{Experimental details.} We parameterize all our convolutional kernels as 3-layer SIRENs \citep{sitzmann2020implicit} with 32 hidden units.
+All our networks --except for the (partial) group equivariant 13-layer CNNs \citep{laine2016temporal} used in Sec.~\ref{sec:additional_experiments}-- are constructed with 2 residual blocks of 32 channels each, batch normalization \citep{ioffe2015batch} following the structure shown in Fig.~\ref{fig:network_arch}.
+Here, we intentionally select our networks to be simple as to better assess the effect of partial equivariance.
+We avoid learning probability distributions on the translation part of the considered groups, and assume all spatial positions to be sampled in order to use fast {\btt PyTorch} convolution primitives in our implementation.
+Additional experimental details such as specific hyperparameters used and complementary results can be found in Appx.~\ref{appx:exp_details_sec},~\ref{appx:extra_results}.

-\textbf{Toy tasks: MNIST6-180 and MNIST6-M.} First, we validate the ability of our approach to solve situations in which full equivariance impedes solving a task.
-To this end, we construct two datasets: \textit{MNIST6-180}, and \textit{MNIST6-M}, by extracting 6 numbers from the MNIST dataset \citep{lecun1998gradient}, and modifying them either by 180$^{\circ}$ rotations, or mirroring.
-The original numbers get the label \enquote{original}, and the transformed data the label \enquote{transformed}.
-The goal is to separate these two classes.
+\textbf{Toy tasks: MNIST6-180 and MNIST6-M.} First, we validate whether Partial G-CNNs can learn partial equivariances.
+To this end, we construct two illustrative datasets: \textit{MNIST6-180}, and \textit{MNIST6-M}. \textit{MNIST6-180} is constructed by extracting the digits of the class 6 from the MNIST dataset \citep{lecun1998gradient}, and rotating them on the circle.
+The goal is to predict whether the number is a six, i.e., a rotation in $[-90^{\circ}, 90^\circ]$ was applied, or a nine otherwise.
+Similarly, we construct \textit{MNIST6-M} by mirroring digits over the y axis.
+The the goal is to predict whether a digit~was~mirrored~or~not.

-G-CNNs are unable to solve tasks for which discrimination among group transformations are required.
-As a result, $\mathrm{SE(2)}$-CNNs are unable to separate MNIST6-180 classes, and $\mathrm{E(2)}$-CNNs are unable to separate MNIST6-M classes (Tab~\ref{tab:toy_tasks}).
-Partial G-CNNs with base groups $\mathrm{SE(2)}$, $\mathrm{E(2)}$, on the other hand, seamlessly solve the tasks.
-Interestingly, we observe that the original MNIST6 class already contains some mirrored numbers, e.g., the input used in Fig.~\ref{fig:illustrated_partialequiv}, and thus some class overlap exists in MNIST6-M. Nevertheless, Partial G-CNNs are able to solve the task to perfection.
+As shown in Tab.~\ref{tab:toy_tasks}, G-CNNs are unable to solve these tasks as discrimination among group transformations is required.
+Specifically, $\mathrm{SE(2)}$-CNNs are unable to solve MNIST6-180, and $\mathrm{Mirror}$-CNNs --G-CNNs equivariant to reflections-- are unable to solve MNIST6-M. Furthermore, $\mathrm{E(2)}$-CNNs cannot solve any of the two tasks, because $\mathrm{E(2)}$-CNNs incorporate equivariance to both rotations and reflections.
+Partial G-CNNs, on the other hand, easily solve both tasks with corresponding base groups.
+This indicates that Partial G-CNNs learn to adjust the equivariance levels in order to solve the tasks.